hk2906/hk2906.github.io/projects.md

 **2022-23: Classification & Generation of Images**

-Used PyTorch to create a convolutional neural network to classify hand drawn tree symbols, and created a generative adversarial network to generate tree symbols of specific classes.
+Used PyTorch to create a convolutional neural network to classify hand drawn tree symbols, and created a generative adversarial network to generate tree symbols of specific classes

 **2022-23: Constraint solving with Python and EssencePrime**

 Implemented the AC4 algorithm for arc-consistency in Python, and tested my implementation using instances of the N-Queens problem.
-Created a representation of a supply chain problem in EssencePrime, such that a constraint solver could be used to find the optimal solution.
+Created a representation of a supply chain problem in EssencePrime, such that a constraint solver could be used to find the optimal solution

 **2022: Model-Driven Development of Questionnaires**